Download This Sample

 Adolf Hitler Worksheets

 This is a fantastic bundle which includes everything you need to know about Adolf Hitler across 25 in-depth pages.
-These are ready-to-use Adolf Hitler Worksheets that are perfect for students who want to learn more about Adolf Hitler who was the leader of the Nazi Party who initiated the Second World War in 1939 when he invaded Poland.
+These are ready-to-use Adolf Hitler worksheets that are perfect for teaching students about Adolf Hitler who was the leader of the Nazi Party who initiated the Second World War in 1939 when he invaded Poland.
 Although known as an evil dictator responsible for the death of millions of Jewish people during the Holocaust, Hitler’s life, upbringing and drivers remain of interest in what drove him to such cruelty.